Issue 7 - Friday 11th October 2024

 Please get your child to school on time.
 Poor punctuality can lead to your child…

 At Parkfield children are to line up before school and doors open at 8.45am.
-They close at 8.50am.
+They close at shortly after.

-If you arrive after 8.50am you will have to come through the school office.
+If you arrive after the doors are closed you will have to come through the school office.

 HEALTH and SAFETY